 If your dog is able to do all these things with flying colors, then they're well on their way to becoming a therapy dog.

 Did your pooch not pass the Canine Good Citizen test?
 Then you can try the AKC STAR Puppy Program.
-This helps you work with your pup on critical behaviors to master, which will set them up for success.

 The Certification Test

 So your dog is healthy and you feel like they're a great candidate as a therapy dog.
-What now?

 The next step is to get in touch with an organization that gives out certifications.
 One good one to turn to is Therapy Dogs International (TDI).
 They'll require your dog to have passed the AKC's Canine Good Citizen test.